This page is a labor of love, dedicated to Belka, Valeska

 are rich in vitamins and minerals not found in high levels in muscle

-meats or veggies, so they can't be skipped or skimped on.
+meats or veggies, so they can't be skipped, neither should they be overfed.

 ----Kidney, liver, thymus and other sweetbreads, spleen.
+Due to it's nutrient profile heart is also considered an organ meat, though technically it is a muscle.
 Cube and use in veggie mix.

 MEATY BONES